Pontifex42/Halloween-Coffin/README.md

 Some more information is at thingiverse, but I'd recommend to use STL from github: https://www.thingiverse.com/thing:5584885

+Mp3 samples are for mp3 player like DFPlayer.
+Some mp3 snippets are omitted due to legal reasons, I took them from a song "Nina Hagen - Auf'm Friedhof".
+Feel free to place your own samples (< 10 seconds), the filename scheme is obvious.

 Questions?
 Ideas?
 Contact github@hartwig.org.
 I answer all messages fast.